cnnrrss/ten-x-coder/frameworks/aws/training/BigData_Test_Notes.md

 1.19) Extend search, document management, integration into Data Lake built on EMR with existing stream:
 - data collection, pre-processing, and writing of data into data streams using Kinesis Agents and reading of data using enhanced fan-out consumers built using kinesis Applications and writing to downstream applications using connector libraries.
 New consumer applications need to be added.

+1.66) What service does AWS propose to address migration of databases?
+- AWS Database Migration Serice (AWS DMS)
+- AWS Schema Conversion

 ## Data Security